logo

 ============

-Toothache troubles me all night.
+Toothache keeps me up all night.

 I can't sleep properly.

-Immune response is strengthened during waking hours.
+Immune response is strengthened during waking hours

 7